SnowyPainter/Cloner/README.md

 - End-to-end highlight extraction for short-form content from a single YouTube URL.
 - Automatic subtitle handling (YouTube subtitles or Whisper transcription).
-- Optional subtitle translation using Argos Translate.
+- Optional subtitle translation for draft editing (rough machine translation).
 - All outputs are structured and organized under a dedicated workspace directory.

 ## Usage Scenarios